mnott/texdown/README.md

     same name as the Scrivener database.

-    If you want to process multiple object trees, just use this command line argument multiple times.
+    If you want to process multiple object trees, just use this command line argument multiple times, or pass multiple arguments to it.
 For example, you can use

+        ./texdown.pl Dissertation -p FrontMatter Content BackMatter

+    or

-        ./texdown.pl Dissertation -projects FrontMatter -projects Content -projects BackMatter
+        ./texdown.pl Dissertation -p FrontMatter -p Content -p BackMatter

     Each object name can be either an actual name of an object, so for example, if you have an object